Niko1909/Niko1909/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Welcome to my GitHub profile!
-I'm a recently graduated passionate Machine Learning Engineer with a strong background in developing data-driven solutions.
+I'm a recently graduated Machine Learning Engineer with a strong background in developing data-driven solutions.
 I love working on innovative projects that leverage the power of AI and machine learning to solve real-world problems.

 ### About Me
 -  🧠 **Education:** Bachelor of Applied Science in Machine Intelligence from the University of Toronto